CCI-Tools/cate/doc/source/user_manual/um_cli.rst

 ========

 The CCI Toolbox comprises a single command-line executable, which is called ``cate`` and is available after installing the CCI Toolbox on your computer.
-See section :doc:`um_install` for more information.
+See section :doc:`um_setup` for more information.
 The command-line interface allows for accessing local and remote datasets as well as running virtually all CCI Toolbox operations on them.